 The value of your RRSP or RRIF, as indicated on the T4RSP or T4RIF slip, must be included in your income for the year of death.
 This amount is fully taxable as regular income.
-However, as discussed later, there are ways to achieve a tax-free rollover on this taxable income from your RRSP or RRIF upon death.
+However, as discussed later, there are ways to reduce or eliminate your taxes payable on the income from your RRSP or RRIF upon death.